-Glavash spent the last two seasons at Eastern Michigan as an assistant coach for sprints, hurdles, relays and jumps.
+Glavash spent the two previous seasons at Eastern Michigan as an assistant coach for sprints, hurdles, relays and jumps.
 He previously worked at Texas A&M and Texas Tech.

 During his time at Eastern Michigan, Glavash produced four Mid-American Conference champions and developed the school's first All-American since 2006.
 Asia Rawls earned All-America honors in the 400 hurdles in 2012 and was the MAC gold medalist in the race in 2012.
 He also coached freshman Vanessa Clerveaux to the No. 4 junior world ranking in the 100-meter hurdles.